top of page

 To summarize

 Azure Managed DevOps Pools (MDP) represent a significant advancement in managing agent pools for Azure DevOps.
-With MDP, you gain simplicity for your teams, scalability and reliability.
-Additionally, the ability to use your own network for secure communication is an absolute game-changer.
+With MDP, you gain simplicity for your teams, scalability, and reliability.
+Additionally, the ability to use your network for secure communication is an absolute game-changer.

 I am certain that Managed DevOps Pools (MDP) will be widely used for simplifying the management of Azure DevOps agent pools and streamlining CI/CD workflows.
 I'm really excited to see further development and the potential that it will bring going forward.

-In the coming weeks I will be posting more detailed post about how to get started setting up the environment, as well as working on a Azure Verified Module for Terraform that will simplify the setup process.
+In the coming weeks, I will be posting more detailed posts about how to get started setting up the environment, as well as working on an Azure Verified Module for Terraform that will simplify the setup process.

 Other posts from the community on the same topic.

-Fellow MVPs that have also written great posts within the same topic, that I highly recommend you to check out!
+Fellow MVPs have also written great posts on the same topic, which I highly recommend you check out!

 Additional information